 - (Optional) Change the default local Autonomous System Number (ASN).

-- Click ADD VPN and give the new VPN a Name.
+- Click ADD VPN and give the new VPN a Name and optional Description.

 - Select a Local IP Address from the drop-down menu.

-- Select the public IP address if you want the VPN to connect over Internet.
+- Select the public IP address if you want the VPN to connect over the Internet.

-- For BGP Remote ASN, enter the ASN of your on-premises VPN gateway.
+- For BGP Neighbor ASN, enter the ASN of your on-premises VPN gateway.

 - Configure Advanced Tunnel Parameters.